 Breast reduction (mammoplasty) is an increasingly popular procedure.
 Large breasts have the ability to make women look larger than they actually are.
 Concealing their breast size becomes what clothes shopping is all about.
 More troubling is the neck, shoulder and back pain that can be caused by large breasts.
 A Breast Reduction is a solution that will help women both aesthetically and alleviates back, shoulder and neck pain associated with overly large breasts.

-Our Patient Advisors would be happy to give you more details call 01 201 4563, we look forward to welcoming you to The Avoca Clinic.
+Our Patient Advisors would be happy to give you more details.
+Give us a call on 01 201 4563, we look forward to welcoming you to The Avoca Clinic.